Porsche Boxster 987.1 (2004-2008)Official photos: 2004 September 7

 Boxster S 'RS 60 Spyder Edition'

 It was presented on December 7, 2007 at the Bologna Motor Show, to be built in the series of 1960 cars.
-Although the reason for this limited edition is not really justified, this is the most beautiful 987.1.
-The sports exhaust system was always optionally available, but Porsche never announced the 6 kW power gain with it until the 223 kW RS 60 Spyder Edition.
-The exterior paint was the nice darker shade of silver from the Carrera GT, the natural leather interior was either available in red (with red roof) or dark gray (with black roof).
+Although the reason for this limited edition is not really justified - it doesn't have anything to do with the 718 RS 60 Spyder racing car -, this is the most beautiful 987.1.
+The sports exhaust system was always optionally available, but its 6 kW power gain was never announced before the 223 kW RS 60 Spyder Edition.
+The exterior paint was the nice darker shade of silver from the Carrera GT, the interior was either available in red (with red roof) or dark gray (with black roof).

 Boxster S 'Porsche Design Edition 2'

 The production of the 987.1 is nearing its end in September 2008 and one last limited edition is made, the Porsche Design Edition 2 (PDE 1 was offered for Cayman and PDE3 for Cayenne).
-The official press release calls it "very special Boxster S", but it is just a white Boxster S with sports exhaust, a few parts painted white (usual Porsche options) and with unique PDE2 stickers applied to the car.
-A sticker-tuning Porsche from Porsche and Porsche Design.
+The press release called it "very special Boxster S", but it is just a white Boxster S with sports exhaust, a few parts painted white (usual Porsche options) and with PDE2 decals applied to the car.

 Boxster 987.1 production numbers at ValmetPlease note: years are real years, not model years.
 Figures do not include cars produced in Stuttgart.
 The 2003 production figure is naturally for the pre-production prototypes.